-The procurement department is made up of the Procurement Specialist.
-This department is responsible for purchasing materials and services, continuously evaluating the price of materials and services purchased, ensures timely delivery of materials, and ensures that Connect is complying with all procurement policies.
+The Procurement Department is made up of the Procurement Specialist.
+This Department is responsible for purchasing materials and services, continuously evaluating the price of materials and services purchased, ensuring timely delivery of materials, and ensuring that Connect Transit is complying with all procurement policies.